11th March 2020

 How about using a template instead?
 Find a template that already has a drop shadow and use that to start designing the face of your company.
 Only then will you be able to see how designers add drop shadows without ruining the design.

 When using drop shadows, use them sparingly.
 Try only to use a drop shadow when you have a solid reason as to why use them.
-For instance, if you are to mimic multiple polaroid pictures, you definitely will have to use a drop shadow in your design.
+For instance, if you are to mimic multiple polaroid pictures, you definitely will have to use a drop shadow in your custom logo designs.

 Drop shadows on text is always an excellent idea.
 You must have noticed drop shadows on text adds style to the design.
 For instance, the drop shadowed letters on Word.